electron/electron/docs/api/browser-window.md

 * `command` String

-Emitted when an [App Command](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646275(v=vs.85).aspx) is invoked on Windows.
+Emitted when an [App Command](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646275(v=vs.85).aspx) is invoked.
 These are typically related to keyboard media keys or browser commands, as well as the "Back" button built into some mice on Windows.

 Commands are lowercased, underscores are replaced with hyphens, and the